c4software/vuejs-todo/README.md

 The only purpose of this sample « website » is to illustrate a course (Add VueJS to a legacy app).

-This is the legacy app.
-Plain PHP, no Javascript version.
+This is the PHP version of the course.
+(No VueJS here)

 Take it as is.